 What is the Graduate visa?

-With the Graduate Route visa, students set to graduate in summer 2021 onwards will be able to remain in the country to work for up to 2 years.
+With the Graduate visa, students who graduated in summer 2021 and onwards will be able to remain in the country to work for up to 2 years.
 This new rule applies to both bachelor’s and master’s degrees, regardless of your area of study.

-Applications for the Graduate Route visa are now open.
+Applications for the Graduate visa are now open.

 You don’t need to be sponsored by an employer to be eligible for the visa, so you don’t need to already have a job when you apply.
-There are also no restrictions on the kind of job you can do during these 2 years, and no minimum salary requirements.
+You just need to have successfully completed your degree at a higher education provider with a track record of compliance — like our university partners!

 You could look for roles related to your degree, or gain experience working in other areas.
 Either way, it’s a fantastic opportunity to build your CV and kick-start your career!

-The Graduate Route is slightly different for PhD students.
+The rules are slightly different for PhD students.
 You will be able to work in the UK for up to 3 years after completing your doctoral degree.